original-picture/JUCE/README-fork.md

   * also attempting to minimise the restored window doesn't minimise it, but does fix the incorrect rendering
   * also moving the window fixes the rendering
 - [X] toggling always on top can switch the z-order of child windows (because the order in which `setAlwaysOnTop` is called on children is arbitrary)
-  * fixed by extracting the insertion code from `addTopLevelChildPeer` into a private helper function and calling it from `ComponentPeer::handleFocusGained`
+  * fixed by extracting the insertion code from `addTopLevelChildPeer` into a private helper function and calling it from `ComponentPeer::handleBroughtToFront`
-    - [ ] was this a valid fix though?
-Does `handleFocusGained` getting called imply
 - [ ] on ubuntu, after adding the new recursive hiding code, there's a little flicker when restoring a minimised window from the taskbar
 - [ ] on ubuntu, after unhiding a window with a child, both the parent window and the child window will have a highlighted title bar, implying that both have focus??